 A Western Australian community that experiences minimal alcohol and other drug-related harms and optimal mental health

-The Mental Health Commission strives to establish mental health, alcohol and other drug systems that meet the needs of Western Australia’s population and deliver quality outcomes for individuals and their families.
+The Mental Health Commission is working to establish mental health, alcohol and other drug systems that meet the needs of Western Australia’s population and deliver quality outcomes for individuals and their families.
 Our mission is to be a respected leader in commissioning, providing and partnering in the delivery of:

 - prevention, promotion and early intervention programs